wader/fq/README.md

 jq for binaries

-Tool and framework for querying and exploring binary formats.
+Tool and framework for querying and exploring binary data.

 ##